Last Updated: Mar 11, 2020

 Interacting with representatives from the colleges you’re considering isn’t like chatting with one of your besties.
 It’s more formal, certainly, and you want to present your best self, from avoiding text-message speak to addressing the proper point of contact.
 But there’s more to it than that.
 One admission expert explains how.

-Most institutions prefer e-mail and typically will respond more readily this way.
+Most institutions prefer email and typically will respond more readily this way.
 Often the person who is handling your file may be out of the office reading applications or on the road for meetings and recruiting.
-They will often see an e-mail much sooner than receiving a phone call.
-It is a good idea to provide your phone number in e-mail in case they want to talk with you.
+They will often see an email much sooner than receiving a phone call.
+It is a good idea to provide your phone number in email in case they want to talk with you.
 Be sure that your correspondence is clear and concise.
 Direct questions are more likely to get direct answers than vague ones.
-(If you need to call, keep reading for advice on tone and language.)

 Since colleges make most of their decisions based on your written application, it is important that your tone in all of your written work reflects your personality and makes you real and interesting.
 Be careful with humor that it is clear you are kidding.
 This can be risky.
 Typically, if you don't know whom you are corresponding with, you are best to maintain a friendly but professional tone.
 Use titles with those you address such as Director, Dr., Professor, President, Dean, etc. These show respect.
 Be sure to thank them for them time in responding to your request(s) as well.

 Your language should be of the same quality as the papers you will write in college.
-Don't use texting language like “LOL” or “TTYL.”
+Don't use texting or shortened language.
 Your language communicates a great deal about your potential as a student, so ensure it reflects your best self.
-If you send e-mail, spell check your messages and re-read it to yourself or have someone you trust read it to make sure your writing and questions and clear and are quality work (like you would a paper).
+If you send email, spell check your messages and re-read it to yourself or have someone you trust read it to make sure your writing and questions and clear and are quality work (like you would a paper).

-Do’s: Do review the college’s website carefully to see if the information you need is there.
-If it is not, go to the assistant in the department who may have the answer you seek.
-If you are unable to get the information you need, find out whom you should address your question(s) to and send an e-mail (or leave a voicemail for them).
+Review the college’s website carefully to see if the information you need is there.
+If it’s not, go to the assistant in the department who may have the answer you seek.
+If you are unable to get the information you need, find out whom you should address your question(s) to and send an email (or leave a voicemail for them).
 Be sure your language and tone reflect your desire to be a student at the college and your ability to be successful there.
 Feel free to practice what you will say prior to calling if you are nervous.
-Do ensure that you get all of the information that you need to make the best decision about which college you want to attend.
+Ensure that you get all of the information that you need to make the best decision about which college you want to attend.